Lipen/discrete-math-course/typst/lec-relations.typ

   When an infinite set is countable, its cardinality is $aleph_0$ (_"aleph-null"_).
 ]

+#Block(color: teal)[
+  *Coming up:* We'll see _different_ ways to characterize countable sets (using bijections, injections, or enumerations).
+  They're all _equivalent_ --- use whichever is most convenient for your proof!
+]

 #example[Basic countable sets][
   - $NN_"odd" = {1, 3, 5, 7, ...}$ with bijection $f: NN to NN_"odd"$ defined by $f(n) = 2n + 1$
   - $NN_"even" = {0, 2, 4, 6, ...}$ with bijection $f: NN to NN_"even"$ defined by $f(n) = 2n$
   - Prime numbers ${2, 3, 5, 7, 11, 13, ...}$ are countable (can be enumerated)
 ]